AbsurdePhoton/image-match-opencv/README.md

 ## HISTORY

+* v1.2: finally found out why the compare function crashed: OpenCV's image hash functions don't like being called concurrently, had to add "pauses" at the right places to circumvent
 * v1: use of the 21K+ classes found by DNN classification which allow to search/check images by content - added "move files" button on images list
 * v0: launch - already full of useful functions
 <br/>